ClarksonCJ/clarksoncj.github.io/content/posts/supply-chain-secrets-management.md

 between suppliers ensure that sensitive information remains confidential, even if intercepted.
 Secure software updates, authenticated through digital signatures using private keys, help in maintaining the security integrity of software throughout its lifecycle.

-### Impact of Third-Party Vendors

-Third-party vendors often play a crucial role in the supply chain, but their handling of secrets can also be a significant vulnerability.
-Ensuring that these vendors adhere to stringent security practices, including the secure management of secrets, is vital.
-Regular audits and compliance checks can help mitigate risks associated with third-party engagements.

 ## Impact of Third-Party Vendors